UB-Quantic/Transmon-Operative-System/Ad Hoc Labber Driver for Single Qubit_Qutrit control/SingleQubit_Control_Externaly_Importable_Pulse_Seq/README.md

 # INSTALLATION
 ------------
-If you wish to use this driver pack in Labber, just copy the folder named "SingleQubit_Control_Externaly_Importable_Pulse_Seq" containing the files listed in the section "Files in the Package" in the Labber Custom Driver directory.
+If you wish to use this driver pack in Labber, just copy the folder named "SingleQubit_Control_Externaly_Importable_Pulse_Seq", containing the files listed in the section "Files in the Package", in the Labber Custom Driver directory.
-If working on Windows, the path is probably "C:\Users\UserName\Labber\Drivers" but anyhow, the easy way to know it is, in Labber Instrument Server click:
-Edit > Perferences > Folders, then the path in "Local drivers" is what you are looking for.
+If working on Windows, the path is probably "C:\Users\UserName\Labber\Drivers" but anyhow, the easy way to know it is: in Labber Instrument Server, click Edit > Perferences > Folders, then the path in "Local drivers" is what you are looking for.